percona/mongo_terraform_ansible/terraform/docker/README.md

     terraform apply
     ```

-3. Check containers are running correctly
+3. Check that created containers are running correctly

     ```
     docker ps -a